A Travel Price Comparison for Families, Couples, and Backpackers Seoul vs. Berlin for Attractions, Food, Nightlife, and Music

 Seoul is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.

-In Berlin, many people enjoy the museums and nightlife that this cultural big city offers.
+In Berlin, many people enjoy the museums and nightlife that this eclectic big city offers.
 Plenty of people spend one week in the area when traveling.
 Take your pick from the many activities offered here.
 One week is often enough time to do most activities.

 These are the overall average travel costs for the two destinations.
+These travel costs come from the actual spending of real travelers.

 Accommodation